developwithpurpose/front-end-developer-exercise/app/README.markdown

 ## dynamic.js

-To stick somewhat to the Single Responsibilty Principle I am doing the ajax call is this file.
+To stick somewhat to the Single Responsibilty Principle I am doing the ajax call is this file in order to populate the dynamic content.
 In order to sort and filter the data from response, I populated an array with the response.

 ## styles.css